peteroupc/peteroupc.github.io/suppcolor.md

 - for opaque samples, whether that device includes gloss in the measurement (as in "sphere" or "diffuse/8&deg;" devices) or excludes it (as in "45/0" or "0/45" devices),
 - for non-opaque samples, whether the device measures light passing through the sample in all directions (total transmission) or straight-on only (regular transmission),
 - how the measurement device illuminates the sample and filters the light in the device's path (especially if it's a colorimeter or the sample is fluorescent),
-- the measurement device's aperture (sample view area), and
+- the measurement device's aperture (sample view area),
+- ambient temperature and relative humidity, and
 - for spectrophotometers, the wavelength range, resolution, and bandwidth of measurement.

 Several [**application notes**](https://www.hunterlab.com/application-notes.html) by HunterLab (AN 1018, AN 1031, AN 1033) provide more detailed information.
 Color measurements should also be repeatable, but how to ensure this is outside the scope of this section.